 We had already discussed and decided that we would work toward early financial independence from biweekly paychecks (I know, this trip is not exactly moving that goal forward, but hey–we’re not perfect).

-(2021 Update: turns out we absolutely adore cities, the bigger and more complex the better.
-We just don’t like commuting in them or living in car-dependent neighborhoods!).
+2023 Update: turns out we absolutely adore cities, the bigger and more complex the better (spoiler: we very happily moved to New York City of all places).
+We just don’t like commuting in cities or living in car-dependent neighborhoods!

 Adding all this up, we cobbled together the vague idea of a plan: since we knew we wanted to leave San Antonio, we would sell our house.